If the UK leaves the EU without a deal, there may be changes that affect your business.

 UK firms and service providers may face additional legal, regulatory and administrative barriers as a result.

-Read the guidance on providing services to EEA and EFTA countries after EU Exit.
+Read the guidance on providing services to EEA and EFTA countries after Brexit.

 Employing EU, EEA and Swiss citizens